Coupe and Spider, Take Your Pick

 It’s likely that when McLaren engineers put the finishing touches on the 720S, the current top model in the marque’s “Super” series, drag racing was not the highest goal on their minds.
 Yet, McLaren Automotive was understandably pleased to issue a press release when the 720S won Motor Trend magazine’s Eighth Annual World’s Greatest Drag Race.

-Running a blistering 10.1-second quarter-mile at 141.5 mph, the McLaren was quickest in a field of 12 cars blasting down the runway at Vandenberg Air Force Base, where MT conducted the test.
+Running a blistering 10.1-second quarter-mile at 141.5 mph, the McLaren was quickest in a field of 12 cars.
+They blasted down the runway at Vandenberg Air Force Base, where MT conducted the test.
 McLaren backed up its supercar royalty standing by also winning the standing half-mile race in the same test.

 Of course, you know the McLaren 720S is no one-trick pony.
 Its superlative all-around road and track performance earned it the World Performance Car 2019 trophy from the World Car Awards jurors.
 The 720S Coupe starts at $293,000; the newly introduced 720S Spider begins at $315,000.